 The city is packed with landmarks dedicated to The Beatles – a pilgrimage to where it all began.
 Visit the famous Beatles Story on the stunning Albert Dock, the Beatles statues at Pier Head, or one of the many pubs and clubs where they played their very first gigs.
 Sing along with a pint to ‘Let it be’ to your heart’s content!

 The Tate Gallery at Albert Dock and The Walker Gallery are also a must for art-lovers, while the Merseyside Maritime Museum tells the fascinating stories of Liverpool’s famous port, including exhibits relating to the Titanic and its strong ties to the city.

 Manchester is a city brimming with passion and pride and is widely known as the birthplace of the industrial revolution.
 You can visit countless museums to delve into the city’s deep culture and history – most notably the Museum of Science & Industry.

 Diverse, energetic and exciting, it’s jam-packed with great restaurants, galleries, shops and some of the best British nightlife.
 The hipster Northern Quarter area has a similar feel to popular Soho, without the hefty price tag, while the famous Canal Street is one of the liveliest gay villages in Europe.

 Manchester is famed for its musical pedigree.
 It was the home ground of Oasis, The Smiths, Joy Division and countless other musical successes.
 The city is a major player in the UK gig circuit with a consistently thriving music scene.
-And if sport is more your thing, Manchester won’t disappoint.
+And if sports are more your thing, Manchester won’t disappoint.
 The question is, City or United?
 We’ll let you decide.